Glitch752/organizer/README.md

 - [ ] Import/export
 - [ ] Command palette
 - [ ] Full search
+- [ ] Offline support with a service worker

 ## Inspiration
 - [Silverbullet](https://github.com/silverbulletmd/silverbullet).
 I love Silverbullet's flexibility and visual editor, but I've had issues with syncronization and would like to build something more tailored for my needs.